-> There are, however, various limitations and risks involved with free hosting – if you can afford to pay , I strongly recommend to you to go with a budget web host listed on this page instead.
+There are, however, various limitations and risks involved with free hosting – if you can afford to pay , I strongly recommend to you to go with an affordable web hosting provider listed on this page instead.

-> Generally Speaking, How Much Should I Pay for a Cheap Web Host?
+Generally Speaking, How Much Should I Pay for a Cheap Web Host?

 Based on our recent hosting market study, you should expect to pay not more than $7.50 per month for a Cheap Web Host.